ACE Names Amberlin Dupre Student of the Year

 “The availability of online classes and alternative credits revolutionized my ability to learn in a way that my brain craved,” she said.
 “Earning ACE approved credits saved me thousands of dollars and is allowing me to graduate two years early.”

 Dupre has flourished professionally as well.
-After taking a college internship with Family Physicians Inquiries Network (FPIN), Dupre exceled and was offered a full-time position as operations and human resources coordinator, before being promoted to manage and oversee the organization’s finance department.
+After taking a college internship with Family Physicians Inquiries Network (FPIN), Dupre excelled and was offered a full-time position as operations and human resources coordinator, before being promoted to manage and oversee the organization’s finance department.
 LuShawna Gerdes, executive director of FPIN, praised Dupre’s passion, work ethic, and leadership.

 “Her unparalleled efficiency, dedication to serving those around her, and commitment to doing an extraordinary job has completely transformed our office,” Gerdes said.